This post contains an affiliate link.

 There were a couple of characters whom I liked.
 Elinor Tilney’s acting was natural, which made it a wonderful relief.
 General Tilney’s character was strange, but well-played.
 I like how Robert Hardy gave him a very distinct manner of talking and behaving.
 He was more eccentric than forbidding.

-This adaptation added a character who was a bit strange–General Tilney’s friend from France and her young servant.
-If you watch the movie, you’ll see exactly what I mean about her being like a neon light stuck in a film about table lamps.
+This adaptation added a couple of characters who were a bit strange–General Tilney’s friend from France and her young servant.
+If you watch the movie, you’ll see exactly what I mean about the woman being like a neon light stuck in a film about table lamps.
 You just want to say, ‘Huh?’

 The look of the movie was alright, but there were a few things that were off.
 Look closely at the ball scenes–there is a profusion of tall feathers.
 I think it was a little overboard.
 You can also see the 80’s style enter into some of the hairstyles and clothing.
 And please don’t get me started on the cheesy 80’s music.
 Oh Mylanta–saxophone music and mermaid singing!
 Are you kidding me?

-In closing, I don’t recommend this film to anyone.
+In closing, I don’t recommend this version of Northanger Abbey to anybody.
 View it at your own risk and be prepared to laugh heartily or groan as appropriate.

 Rating: 1 1/2 Stars